5 Day Spring Break Guide: Breckenridge, Colorado

 “From small kickers to huge jumps, Breck’s four diverse terrain parks will impress first- time Breck skiers and snowboarders,” says Bill.
 “There is a lot of variety and something for every level to enjoy.”

 A day in the park can work up a mighty appetite, and Breckenridge offers a huge selection of restaurant options to satisfy every palate.
 One of Breckenridge’s most memorable dining experiences, Starlight Dinner, is accessed via snowcat and, on a clear night, offers spectacular views of the glittering stars above and bright moon-lit snow.
-Guests will be whisked to TenMile Station, where they will enjoy a taste-bud pleasing prix fixe menu and live entertainment.
-Advanced reservations are recommended and a children’s menu is available.
+Guests will be whisked to TenMile Station, where they will enjoy a taste-bud pleasing prix fixe menu.
+Advanced reservations are recommended and a children’s menu is also available.

 Day 5: Hit the runs you haven’t yet skied and experience one last rush on the Gold Runner Alpine Coaster